Druckversion

 "Ultimately, however, questions of jurisdiction are irrelevant," explains Dr. Nikolaos Gazeas from the Cologne-based law firm Gezeas Nepomuck.
 Even violations of the provisions of Section 14 of the German Act on International Legal Assistance in Criminal Matters (IRG) would not render the official acts unlawful as long as the authorities did not act arbitrarily.
 The question of jurisdiction had no effect on the proceedings.

 In general, extradition requests such as the one from Hungary for such serious crimes are not subject to much scrutiny.
-According to Gazeas, the decisive factor is that the extradition request exists, the accusation of crimes – in T.'s case, membership in a criminal organization, attempted murder and dangerous bodily harm – is in question and there are no obstacles to extradition.
+According to Gazeas, the decisive factor is that the extradition request exists, the accusation of crimes – in T.'s case, membership in a criminal organization and dangerous bodily harm – is in question and there are no obstacles to extradition.

 T.'s lawyers – Maik Elster and Sven Richwin – had argued in detail, but unsuccessfully, before the court that there were obstacles to extradition.
 Hungary has been criticized in recent years with regard to the rule of law and prison conditions.
 Until a few years ago, disputes over extraditions to the country went all the way to the European Court of Justice (ECJ).
 In the case of one Hungarian, the extradition was ultimately deemed lawful (ECJ, judgment of 25.07.2018, Case No. C-220/18C); member states must be able to rely on assurances regarding the conditions of detention.
 Even during T.'s extradition proceedings, human rights organizations doubted whether this could also apply to critics of the government, which can be classified as more right-wing.